 community in a timely manner.
 Even if you cannot provide all the information, tell people as much accurate information as

 you do know.

-a written memo or at an emergency staff meeting at the earliest possible time (before or after school depending on the notification).
+memo or at an emergency staff meeting at the earliest possible time (before or after school depending on the notification).

 Crisis Response Team members will need a current updated phone tree with correct phone numbers.
 If the event happens over

 vacation, weekends or breaks, make every effort to let the staff know before they return to school.

 - If the death affects a smaller number of staff, such as the death of a sibling

 of a student, you may choose to inform only teachers and staff who interact with that person on a regular basis.
 This can